opnfv/kvmfornfv/docs/all/index.rst

     * Minimal packet latency variation for data-plane VNFs
 + Fast live migration

-hile these items require software development and/or specific hardware features there are also some adjustments that need to be made to system configuration information, like hardware, BIOS, OS, etc.
+While these items require software development and/or specific hardware features there are also some adjustments that need to be made to system configuration information, like hardware, BIOS, OS, etc.